Goal-oriented learning of stochastic differential equations using error bounds on path-space observables: Main results

-\begin{remark} The mean first exit time of a stochastic process is an example of a path-space observable which can satisfy the integrability condition for \Cref{lem:2momentbd} but not for the bound in \eqref{eq:esssupbd}, since the first exit time on an unbounded time domain defined in \eqref{eq:firstexittime} does not have a finite essential supremum.
-Nevertheless, the first exit time has a finite second moment w.r.t. $\mathbb{P}^x$ and $\tilde{\mathbb{P}}^x$ under well-known regularity assumptions for the It\^o SDEs in \eqref{eq:sdefull} and \eqref{eq:sdesurrogate}.
+\begin{remark} The mean first exit time of a stochastic process is an example of a path-space observable which can satisfy the integrability condition of \Cref{lem:2momentbd} but not that of the bound in \eqref{eq:esssupbd}, since the first exit time on an unbounded time domain defined in \eqref{eq:firstexittime} does not have a finite essential supremum in general.
+Nevertheless, the first exit time has a finite second moment with respect to $\mathbb{P}^x$ and $\tilde{\mathbb{P}}^x$ under well-known regularity assumptions for the It\^o SDEs in \eqref{eq:sdefull} and \eqref{eq:sdesurrogate}.
 For instance, if the mean first exit time is almost surely finite, the SDE is uniformly elliptic in the bounded domain $B$ in \eqref{eq:firstexittime}, and it has a unique weak solution, then \eqref{eq:feynmankac} has a classical solution which yields the moments of the first exit time from $B$ \cite[Prop.
 5.7.2]{Karatzas1991}.
 More general sufficient conditions for square integrability of the first exit time of SDEs, including those with degenerate or time-dependent coefficients, are provided in \cite[Lemma 2.1]{Feng2021}. \end{remark}